 there on the panel.
-It's one inch underneath it, and several inches deep down in three or four days spent with this synth and its UI, the tweaking sessions are a joy, not a chore.
+It's one inch underneath it, and several inches deep down in three or four days spent with the HS and its UI, the tweaking sessions are a joy, not a chore.
 Finally an electronic instrument has arrived to this world that is incredibly deep, yet playable.
 I think a synth of this sort comes once in a decade, and if it hasn't set a new standard already, in the future its appeal will only grow.